Emerging Technologies - Tech News

 Impact on Users

-The end of support means that users will no longer receive firmware updates, security patches, or access to the Wemo app for these devices.
-Consequently, the devices will no longer be controllable through the app, and features like remote access, scheduling, and integration with other smart home platforms will stop working.
-This can create significant inconvenience and potentially leave users with non-functional smart home equipment.
+Notably, the end of support means users will no longer receive firmware updates, security patches, or access to the Wemo app.
+Consequently, devices become uncontrollable through the app, and features like remote access, scheduling, and voice assistant integrations will stop working.
+As a result, this change can cause significant inconvenience and may leave users with largely non-functional smart home equipment.

 What’s the Reason Behind This Decision?